steipete/steipete.com/_posts/2020-10-18-growing-your-twitter-followers.md

 ---
 layout: post
 title: "Gardening Your Twitter: Growing Your Followers"
-date: 2020-10-18 10:00:00 +0200
+date: 2020-10-19 14:00:00 +0200
 tags: social
 image: /assets/img/2020/make-twitter-work/gardening-growing.jpg
 description: "Learn how to define your online persona, and find out different ways to increase your reach.
 This is the second part of my Twitter series about Gardening Your Twitter."
 ---

-Learn how to define your online persona, and find out different ways to increase your reach.
-This is the second part of my Twitter series about Gardening Your Twitter.
+I’ve been using Twitter for almost 12 years now.
+It can be challenging to navigate your timeline, so today I’m sharing some tips to keep it fun.

-If you haven’t read part one yet, you can learn how to best [curate your timeline](/posts/curating-your-twitter-timeline/) and manage who to follow and unfollow.
+This is the first part of my Twitter series about Gardening Your Twitter.
+Don’t miss out on the second part, where I explain [how you can grow your followers](/posts/growing-your-twitter-followers).

 ## Your Online Persona